-If you are a residential student (i.e., live on campus) reaching out to commuter students (students who live with their parents or elsewhere and commute for college classes) can be a very nice gesture.
 Many commuter students have a hard time making new friends at college and fail to become engaged in the campus.
-This can cause these students to become unhappy with their college experience, even drop out of college in some cases.
-However, as an involved student on campus, you can help commuter students to feel a part of the college as well.
+This can cause these students to become unhappy with their college experience, and can even cause them to drop out of college.
+As an involved student on campus, you can help commuter students to feel a part of the college.

 One reason that commuter students may be less involved in their college's activities is because clubs and activities are often not advertised in locations where commuter students frequent.
 Residential students often find out about campus news by reading flyers that were posted in their residence halls or by being informed of them during a program held in their residence hall.
 If the information is not posted elsewhere or the commuter students do not know where to look for the information, they may be unaware of their participation options.
 You can help bring about positive change by making sure that advertisements for student groups and activities that you are part of are placed in areas where commuter students are likely to see them.

 Being a commuter student can make it difficult to connect to your college and form important bonds.
-If you are a resident student, you can help commuter students who attend your college by reaching out to them and helping to make them feel welcome.
-If you are involved in student groups, you can also make sure that your groups' activity announcements are advertised in locations where commuter students frequent.
-Taking action in little ways can help your fellow classmates to have a positive college experience.
+You can help commuter students who attend your college by reaching out to them and helping to make them feel welcome.
+Taking action in little ways can help your fellow classmates have a positive college experience.

 This site needs an editor - click to learn more!